Brian Rogers / The Chocolate Factory Theater

 Starring: Andrew Dinwiddie, Jim Findlay, Daniel Fish, Vallejo Gantner, Keely Garfield, Jon Kinzel, Quinn Larson, Molly Lieber, Jay Wegman.

 Screamers is algorithmically sequenced (its structure is semi-random) and utilizes 3-dimensional renderings (captured using modified Kinect equipment) and extensive video footage of the details of each space.
-These materials (which can be assembled within 1-2 full days of access to the space) are then projection mapped onto the space itself, creating a kind of uncanny simulacrum that, through modulation and repetition, gradually reveals new understandings of the space and the place of the spectator within that space – disturbing the meaning of objects and details that are normally taken for granted.
+These materials are then projection mapped onto the space itself, creating a kind of uncanny simulacrum that, through modulation and repetition, gradually reveals new understandings of the space and the place of the spectator within that space – disturbing the meaning of objects and details that are normally taken for granted.

 Created by Madeline Best (Director of Photography / Dramaturg), Jon Harper (Lighting Design), Brad Kisicki (Scenic Design), Brian Rogers (Concept / Direction / Music) and Mike Rugnetta (Technology Design).
 Developed during residencies at The Atlas Institute at the University of Colorado, Yaddo, Bennington College and Mount Tremper Arts.

-March 17, 2018 – Preview Screening of Screamers (the film) at The Museum of the Moving Image as part of the Queens World Film Festival
+March 17, 2018 – First Premiere Screening of Screamers (the film) at The Museum of the Moving Image as part of the Queens World Film Festival